Citizen Police Academy 2025 Spring Session:

 Details

-• The Jonesboro Police Department Citizen Police Academy meets every Thursday night for thirteen weeks from 6 pm to 9 pm.
-Classes will be held at different locations depending on the material being taught.
+The Jonesboro Police Department Citizen Police Academy meets every Thursday night for thirteen weeks from 6 p.m. to 9 p.m.
+Classes are held at different locations depending on the material being taught.

 Jonesboro Swap Spots